What information can I see?

 There are three levels of information that someone can share with their digital driver licence.

-- Full licence: This is all the person’s licence information, like what’s on the front and back of the physical card.
+- Full licence: This is all the person’s licence information, like what’s on the front and back of the plastic card.
 People will share this info when they need to show police things like licence status, classes, or restrictions.

 - Identity: This view shows a person's full name, address and signature.